awarenessxz/react-gadgets/README.md

 # react-gadgets

-`react-gadgets` is a React Library which contains a collection of custom reusable React Components, documented with storybook and tested using Jest &amp; React-Testing-Library
+`react-gadgets` is a React Library which contains a collection of custom reusable React Components, documented with storybook and tested using Jest &amp; React-Testing-Library.
+The intention is not to re-create the wheel, hence we will be using third party libraries and css for the UI design.

 ## Overview

 This library was created using the following technology decisions:

 -   React
 -   ES6 (javascript syntax)
 -   Eslint & Prettier
 -   Rollup (javascript module bundler) & Babel (javascript transcompiler) for bundling the library and publishing to npm.
 -   Storybook (for documenting & developing/testing UI components in isolation).
 -   Jest & React-Testing-Library (for testing).

 Refer to the [configuration guide for more details on how to create new library](./doc/CREATE_NEW_LIBRARY.md)